-All the new hardware, including a new raid, is now online.
-Old web files will be slow to return, as files need to be copied to the new raid.
+We finally have performance on our new raid at the speed it is supposed to be.
+Old web files will be slow to return, as files need to be copied from archival devices.

 CASA analysis runs continue.
 Forecasts are turned on when weather is interesting the DFW area.